 Dhow Safaris

 Bahia Mar Boutique Hotel is a luxury, eco-friendly escape with ocean-facing suites, a wellness center, and a focus on local empowerment.
-Guests can enjoy yoga, dhow safaris, horseback riding, and fine dining with locally sourced ingredients.
+It works especially well if Vilankulos is your base before or after exploring the Bazaruto Archipelago.
 Here you should check out Wild Africa Mozambique for their fantastic Bazaruto Archipelago Boat Trips (one I did have the chance to experience myself!)

 Book The Best Beach Resort + Accommodation Mozambique – Vilankulos